pitivi/pitivi/docs/design/2008_design/2008_Plugin_Interface_development.md

                                widget=pluginsettings.scaleField_widget)

         # this is a boolean value, it will store True/False values, we set draw_label
-        # to false because the checkbutton thats used to draw this setting already
+        # to false because the checkbutton that's used to draw this setting already
         # contains a label inside it
         truth = BooleanField('this is a truth value', default=True, draw_label=False)